 As spring breathes new life into coastal Maryland and the iconic cherry blossoms bloom in soft splashes of pink and white, it is a time of new beginnings.
-In the heart of it all, one church is embracing a fresh approach to community outreach.
-With the Jewish holidays of Purim and Passover fast approaching, Dustin (last name withheld for privacy) has created a series of educational and spiritually enriching handouts designed to help church members better understand Jewish traditions and to build meaningful connections with their neighbors of Jewish faith.
+In the heart of it all, Salt Seventh-day Adventist Church is embracing a fresh approach to community outreach.
+With the Jewish holidays of Purim and Passover recently celebrated, the church’s Jewish relations team has created a series of educational and spiritually enriching handouts designed to help church members better understand Jewish traditions and to build meaningful connections with their Jewish neighbors.

-The Chesapeake Bay region, with its mix of coastal charm and rich cultural history, offers the perfect backdrop for Dustin’s initiative.
+Nestled in the Chesapeake Bay region, with its mix of coastal charm and rich cultural history, the perfect backdrop for the Jewish relations team’s initiative unfolds.
 The air is filled with the scent of challah from Jewish bakeries, the savory kick of Old Bay seasoning wafting from nearby crab shacks, and the crisp, briny breeze off the water.
 Across this diverse region, from active Jewish communities to neighborhoods rich in tradition, church members have unique opportunities to forge relationships that bridge faith and culture.

 A Purim Invitation to Connect

-The first handout, Personal Purim Outreach, introduces readers to the joyful Jewish holiday of Purim, which commemorates the biblical story of Esther.
-In a clear and engaging format, Dustin explains the holiday’s history and meaning, offering simple ways Christians can reach out.
+First, the handout titled Personal Purim Outreach, introduces readers to the joyful Jewish holiday of Purim, which commemorates the biblical story of Esther.
+In a clear and engaging format, the Jewish relations team explains the holiday’s history and meaning, offering simple ways Christians can reach out.

-Throughout, Dustin highlights the importance of approaching these interactions with genuine respect and care, ensuring that each outreach is thoughtful and deeply considerate of Jewish traditions.
-He encourages church members, when invited, to be mindful of synagogue etiquette, including dressing modestly and maintaining quiet reverence during prayer times.
+Throughout, the team highlights the importance of approaching these interactions with genuine respect and care, ensuring that each outreach is thoughtful and deeply considerate of Jewish traditions.
+Church members are encouraged to be mindful of synagogue etiquette, including dressing modestly and maintaining quiet reverence during prayer times.
 These small but meaningful actions serve as powerful expressions of respect.

-“Purim is a lighter, more festive occasion,” Dustin noted.
+“Purim is a lighter, more festive occasion,” said Dustin (last name withheld for privacy), a member of the Jewish relations team.
 “It’s a great chance to express love and show support for the Jewish people.
 These small gestures can make a big difference.”

 Dustin recalls his own experience celebrating Purim in an Orthodox Jewish community.
 “With just a little preparation, I was ready to celebrate alongside my neighbors.
 Instead of the traditional Purim candies, I assembled five small gift bags filled with a variety of fruits from Costco.
 It was a healthy, kosher, and economical choice,” he shared.
 When Purim arrived, Dustin met a friend at the local Chabad house for the Megillah reading and spent the rest of the day distributing gift packages to neighbors.
 “It was a huge success.
 I had more meaningful conversations with my neighbors that one day than in the entire year,” he added.

-For Dustin, Purim provides a unique opportunity to connect with Jewish neighbors, and you do not need to be an expert in Jewish culture to make an impact.
+Purim provides a unique opportunity to connect with Jewish neighbors, and Dustin assures Christians that they do not need to be an expert in Jewish culture to make an impact.
 All it takes is a genuine desire to show kindness and respect.
 He encourages everyone to participate in Purim outreach, saying, “We all have Jewish friends and neighbors, and celebrating Purim is a simple yet meaningful way to show support and strengthen our relationships with them.”

 Passover Experiences for the Whole Church

-For those looking to take the next step, Dustin offers more ways to engage:
+For those looking to take the next step, the Jewish relations team offers more ways to engage:

 Host a Seder Meal: Organize a seder meal that includes symbolic foods like matzah (unleavened bread), maror (bitter herbs), and charoset (a sweet mixture of apples, nuts, and wine).
-Use Dustin’s handouts to explain the meaning behind each item and discuss how these elements point to spiritual truths in the Christian faith
+Use the team’s handouts to explain the meaning behind each item and discuss how these elements point to spiritual truths in the Christian faith.

 Bible Study on Exodus: Lead a Bible study focusing on the book of Exodus, exploring the themes of deliverance, sacrifice, and salvation.
 Emphasize how these themes resonate both in Jewish and Christian traditions, drawing connections between the Passover story and the death and resurrection of Jesus.